 12 Best Beaches in Cape Town

-Last Updated on April 3, 2024 by thecapetownblog
+Last Updated on October 19, 2024 by Hannah Stephenson

 Cape Town is home to more beautiful beaches than you can shake a stick at, and the great weather allows you to enjoy them to the fullest.